 Credit to Buy Goods

-Packing credit is a convenient way to purchase expensive goods or raw materials even if they exceed the set budget.
+Packing credit is convenient to purchase expensive goods or raw materials even if they exceed the set budget.

 Covers Manufacturing Expenses

-Packing credit also covers the manufacturing-related expenses like wages, a cost of raw materials, etc. This is especially useful if the exporter has outsourced all or a part of the goods to be shipped.
+Packing credit also covers manufacturing-related expenses like wages, the cost of raw materials, etc. This is especially useful if the exporter has outsourced all or a part of the goods to be shipped.

 Lower Rate of Interest

-Packing credit charges a lower rate of interest as compared to a typical overdraft facility.
-All the banks may not have standard interest rates for packing credit as it varies depending on the business’ nature, borrowing amount, etc. However, it will surely be lower than various standard loans.
+Packing credit charges a lower interest rate than a typical overdraft facility.
+All the banks may not have standard interest rates for it as it varies depending on the business’ nature, borrowing amount, etc. However, it will surely be lower than various standard loans.

 Flexible Terms of Credit

-Due to its self-liquidating feature and customized loans, packing credit enjoys flexible terms.
-The bank allows the exporter to repay the loan after he receives the final payment and continues to finance all the interim needs of the exporter.
+Due to its self-liquidating feature and customized loans, it enjoys flexible terms.
+The bank allows the exporter to repay the loan after receiving the final payment.
+And continues to finance all the interim needs of the exporter.
 Exporters have the flexibility to utilize Packing Credit funds for various purposes related to the export process.
 These may include purchasing raw materials, manufacturing or processing goods, paying for labor costs, covering transportation expenses, and other associated costs.